 - Fully automatic weapons are prohibited unless approved in advance by MRRA’s Chief Range Safety Officer (“CRSO”).

-- All persons entering any firearms range bay must wear proper ear and eye protection.
+- All persons entering any firearm range bay must wear proper ear and eye protection.

-- 50 BMG weapons are not permitted for use anywhere on the premise.
+- 50 BMG weapons are not permitted for use anywhere on the premises.
 Shotguns may only be used with slugs or 00 buck shot.